Reporting of Diseases, Emergency Illnesses, Health Conditions, and Laboratory Findings

 - Katherine A. Kelley State Public Health Laboratory Test Requisition Forms

-- Health Insurance Portability and Accountability Act (HIPAA) Notice - concerning laboratory
+- Health Insurance Portability and Accountability Act (HIPAA) Notice – concerning the State Public Health Laboratory

 - HIPAA Public Health Authority Disclosure Request Checklist

-- Nationally Notifiable Diseases and Conditions, and Current Case Definitions
+- Nationally Notifiable Diseases and Conditions Case Definitions

 Disease Specific Reporting Forms

+All forms are found on the DPH Forms page and most of them are fillable PDF forms.
 The primary disease reporting form for providers is the Reportable Disease Confidential Case Report Form PD-23.
-Laboratories use the Reportable Laboratory Findings Form OL-15C to report diseases related to public health.
-Disease specific forms are also available for the diseases listed below.
-All forms are found on the DPH Forms page and most of them are fillable PDF forms.
+Laboratories use electronic laboratory reporting or the Reportable Laboratory Findings Form OL-15C to report diseases related to public health.
+Disease specific forms are available for the diseases listed below.

 - HIV/AIDS – 860-509-7900 Adult HIV/AIDS Case Report Form